 Do NOT take the wood off trees to throw in the fire pit.
 Since trees absorb man-made air pollutants, burning wood from trees releases concentrated toxins into the air.
 Instead, look for small bits of dry, brittle wood.
 Dry wood and thin sticks burn a hotter fire to burn unwanted gases more effectively and release fewer pollutants.

 Additionally, burnt trash often releases many toxins into the air.
-A lot of single-use plastics leave behind dangerously high levels of lead that can be harmful to the environment when burned.
+Many single-use plastics leave behind dangerously high levels of lead that can be harmful to the environment when burned.

-Even though rules can be a drag, Leave No Trace policies are in place for a reason.
+Leave No Trace policies are at the top of our list of our car camping essentials.
 Abiding by these conservation rules is the best way to protect the beauty of nature for future adventures!